ascholerChemeketa/armTutorial/_sources/Functions/SimpleFunctionCall.rst

 A Simple Function Call
 =====================================

-.. index:: function call
+.. index:: prologue, epilogue

 Calling and returning from a function always involves five phases.
 Control starts at the caller, which has to possibly save information it has in registers r0-r3 and then call the function.
-The called function needs to gather and save information (the **prologue**), execute its code, and then clean up and return (the **eplogue**).
+The called function needs to gather and save information (the **prologue**), execute its code, and then clean up and return (the **epilogue**).
 Finally, the caller needs to restore any saved values and then work with any returned value.
 Here is a summary of what happens:

 Calling Procedure (Basic)
 -------------------------------------